bkranendonk/OpenStack-Docs/_posts/image/2023-12-22-community-images.md

 ## Creating a Community Image
 > Warning: Be aware that when you share an image with the community, you are sharing it with all users on the platform of the OpenStack provider.

 When you want to create a community image, you need to upload an image to OpenStack and then share it with the community by setting the visibility to `Community`.
+You can do this by logging in to the OpenStack Dashboard and going to the `Compute` > `Images` tab.
+Then click on the `Create Image` button to create a new image.
+How you want   or need to configure your image does not really matter; the only thing you are required to do is set the `Visibility` to `Community` to make the image a community image.

 > Note: Some providers may have disabled community image creation by default.
 If you want to create a community image, you may have to contact their support.
 Providers do this mainly to protect their users from malicious images by first checking the creators of the images before allowing them to create community images.